Your lifestyle can affect your pronation wellbeing

-Your daily routines — from the shoes you slip on in the morning to the way you move through your day — can influence how well your feet absorb impact, stay aligned, and avoid injury.
+Lots of activities and habits — from how you stand, spend the day, sports you are involved in and the shoes you slip on — can influence how well your feet absorb impact, stay aligned, and injury-free.

 Understanding which lifestyle factors impact your pronation gives you the power to changes.
 Even make small, intentional changes can help prevent injury, and improve comfort and long-term mobility.

-Three-part model: taking charge of lifestyle factors to support pronation issues
+Three-part model: Take charge of lifestyle factors to support pronation issues

 Checklist: Lifestyle factors that support healthy pronation